 Only courses completed with a grade of C (2.0) or higher will count toward the minor.

-Consult the bulletin and online course offerings for regular and cross-listed courses.
+Consult the bulletin and Schedule of Classes for regular and cross-listed courses.
 H100 Art Appreciation is not eligible to be counted toward the minor (or major).

 Procedure